Obstructions to the integrability of VB-algebroids: Background material about -groupoids and -algebroids

-It turns out that $(D,A,E,M)$ is integrable as a \vba if and only if its top Lie algebroid structure $D\to E$ is integrable as a Lie algebroid (see \cite{BCdH}).
+A key point for the study to be developed in this paper is the following result from \cite{BCdH}: $(D,A,E,M)$ is integrable as a \vba if and only if its top Lie algebroid structure $D\to E$ is integrable as a Lie algebroid.
+More precisely,

 \begin{theorem}[\cite{BCdH}] Let $(D,A,E,M)$ be a $\mathcal{VB}$-algebroid.
-If the Lie algebroid $D\to E $ is integrable, then the Lie algebroid $A\to M$ is integrable and $(\G(D),\G(A),E,M)$ admits a natural $\mathcal{VB}$-groupoid structure integrating $(D,A,E,M)$ as a \vba. \end{theorem} This result can be proved based on the characterization of vector bundles via homogeneous structures given in \cite{GrabR}.
+If the Lie algebroid $D\to E $ is integrable, then the Lie algebroid $A\to M$ is integrable and $(\G(D),\G(A),E,M)$ admits a natural $\mathcal{VB}$-groupoid structure integrating $(D,A,E,M)$ as a \vba. \end{theorem} We mention that the construction of the \vbg structure involves lifting the $\R$-action $m$ underlying $D\to A$ to $\G(D)$ by means of Lie's second theorem and showing that it fulfills the regularity condition of an homogeneous structure.
+In the context of the present paper, Theorem \ref{thm:DintegGinteg} will allow us to study the obstructions for the integrability of a \vba by focusing on the Lie algebroid $D\to E$.

 To end this subsection, we describe two natural operations in the category of vector bundles that restrict in a straightforward manner to \vbgs and \vbas, namely, \emph{pull-backs} and (in particular) \emph{direct sums}.